Jspaete/NetZeroIrrigation/README.md

-Data Preprosessing for Master Thesis of Jara Späte
+Data Preprosessing
+## ZEN Garden Inputs
+Datasets for running all scenarios in Zen-Garden in Zip file: zen_garden_inputs.zip

 ## Water Pump Conversion & Availability Module

 ### 1. What this module does